-Download NCERT Solutions Class 11 Chemistry Chapter 3 PDF:-Download Here
+NCERT Solutions Class 11 Chemistry Chapter 3 – Free PDF Download

-“Classification of Elements and Periodicity in Properties” is the third chapter in the NCERT class 11 chemistry syllabus.
-This chapter is considered by many to be of vital importance since it covers concepts that are an important part of the syllabi for classes 11 & 12 (CBSE), JEE, and NEET.
+“Classification of Elements and Periodicity in Properties” is the third chapter in the NCERT Class 11 Chemistry syllabus.
+This chapter is considered by many to be of vital importance since it covers concepts that are an important part of the term-wise CBSE Syllabus 2022-23 for classes 11 & 12, JEE and NEET.
 The topics covered in this chapter include:

 - Genesis of periodic classification

 - Modern periodic law and the present form of the periodic table

 - Nomenclatures of elements with atomic number greater than 100

 - Electronic configurations of elements and the periodic table